Neuf Neuf

-Neuf Neuf (ヌフヌフ, Nufu Nufu) is the 22nd studio album by Japanese entertainer Miho Nakayama.
-Released through King Records on December 4, 2019, it was Nakayama's first studio release in 20 years after her 1999 album Manifesto.
-The album features four new songs and four self-covers.
+Neuf Neuf (ヌフヌフ, Nufu Nufu) is the 22nd and final studio album by Japanese entertainer Miho Nakayama.
+Released through King Records on December 4, 2019, it was Nakayama's first studio album in 20 years after her 1999 album Manifesto and her final one prior to her death on December 6, 2024.
+The final album features four new songs and four self-covers.
 The first press limited edition release featured a cover painting by Ryōji Arai and a 2020 mini-calendar.

 The album peaked at No. 28 on Oricon's albums chart and No. 37 on Billboard Japan's Hot Albums chart.

 Track listing

 All music is arranged by Ren Takada.